fluffos/fluffos/docs/efun/system/error.md

     to  the debug log.  'err' itself is allowed to have a length of maximal 2045 characters not  counting  an  optional  '\n'  as  last  character.
-    Before processing if the error the optional '\n' will be removed, a '*' will be prepended unconditional an '\n' gets appended.
+    Before processing if the error the optional '\n' will be removed, a '*' will be prepended and an unconditional '\n' gets appended.

 ### SEE ALSO